PolavarapuGirish/se24ucse177_AI-Assignment/q2_aqi/aqi.md

 Conclusion

-This project demonstrates how a Simple Reflex Agent can be used to process environmental data and determine the Air Quality Index of a region.
-The agent makes decisions using rule-based reasoning, showing a basic implementation of AI agent architecture.
+This project demonstrates how a Simple Reflex Agent can analyze environmental data and determine the Air Quality Index of a region.
+The agent uses rule-based reasoning to make decisions based on current sensor data.